-Our Mission: To empower family caregivers, aging care recipients and volunteers in a positive, nurturing manner through quality programming.
+Our Mission: To empower family caregivers, aging care recipients, volunteers and the community in a positive, nurturing manner through quality, targeted programming.

 - To provide a nurturing and socially stimulating environment for adults 55 and older who need engaging activities outside of their residence (and have primarily stopped driving).
 Aloha Day Club is therapeutically structured to include fellowship with peers, music, seated exercise, stimulating and creative activities, multigenerational programming and also a morning snack and lunch.